GabrielvMarinho/Obsidian/Tech/Software/Processes/Runtime/Multitasking/Thread/Deadlock/Deadlock.md

-A situation where the [[Thread]]s cannot continue its tasks due to a specific reason
+A situation where the [[Thread]]s cannot continue its tasks because progress is impossible dua to a standstill caused by opposing forces or a mutual dependency the prevents any advancement